sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 It then reports the test results.
 Just like last time the test results consist of a *t*-statistic, the degrees of freedom, and the *p*-value.
 The final section reports two things: it gives you a confidence interval and an effect size.
-I’ll talk about effect sizes later.
+I will talk about effect sizes later.
 The confidence interval, however, I should talk about now.

-It’s pretty important to be clear on what this confidence interval actually refers to.
+It is pretty important to be clear on what this confidence interval actually refers to.
 It is a confidence interval for the *difference* between the group means.
 In our example, Anastasia’s students had an average grade of 74.53, and Bernadette’s students had an average grade of 69.06, so the difference between the two sample means is 5.48.
 But of course the difference between population means might be bigger or smaller than this.
-The confidence interval reported in :numref:`fig-ttest_ind` tells you that there’s a if we replicated this study again and again, then 95\% of the time the true difference in means would lie between 0.20 and 10.76.
+The confidence interval reported in :numref:`fig-ttest_ind` tells you that there is a if we replicated this study again and again, then 95\% of the time the true difference in means would lie between 0.20 and 10.76.
 Look back at :doc:`../Ch08/Ch08_Estimation_5` for a reminder about what confidence intervals mean.